 Q: What is the difference between Gizmo Dorks flexible TPU filament and the Ninjaflex brand?

 A: The Ninjaflex brand filament is based off of TPU plastic, same as the Gizmo Dorks flexible filament.
-Ninjaflex advertises a shore hardness of 85 A, which is the same hardness rating as the Gizmo Dorks flexible filament.
-We do not know what specifically comprises the Ninjaflex filament, but we do guarantee a 100% satisfaction with the Gizmo Dorks flexible filament or your money back.
+Ninjaflex advertises a shore hardness of 85 A. We do not know what specifically comprises the Ninjaflex filament, but we do guarantee a 100% satisfaction with the Gizmo Dorks flexible filament or your money back.

 Q: Is the spindle hole large enough to fit my Makerbot printer?